Texas Labor Laws Guide

 Work time restrictions for Texas minors

-In Texas, work hour restrictions for minors only apply to ages 14 and 15 — state and federal laws overlap.
+In Texas, work-hour restrictions for minors only apply to those between the ages of 14 and 15 — state and federal laws overlap.

-Time restrictions for minors aged 14 and 15 under Texas law:
+Time restrictions for minors aged 14 and 15 under Texas law include:

 Time restrictions for minors aged 14 and 15 under federal law:

-Under Texas law, authorities may approve a hardship waiver if they determine that a hardship exists for a child in question.
+Under Texas law, authorities may approve a hardship waiver if they determine that a child is in hardship.
 When approved, the child is no longer subject to hour limitations.

 Breaks for Texas minors